SystemJargon/unifi-usg/Unifi-InterVLAN-Multicast-mDNS/README.md

 ```

 ----
-The trick is allow mDNS by interface in the json file AND
+The trick is allow mDNS by interface AND

 Have your Media-Network when configured as "Purpose" set to Corporate, not Guest.